davidpet/snippets/cpp/Collections/008 - Immutable Types - explanation.md

 # Immutable Types

+In C++, there are no built-in immutable types like in some other languages.
+However, we can create our own immutable types by making the data members of a class `const` and only providing a constructor.
+Here is an example:

-In the above code, we define a class `ImmutableType` with two `const` data members: an `int` and a `std::vector<int>`.
+In the code, we define a class `ImmutableType` with two `const` data members: an `int` and a `std::vector<int>`.
 The `const` keyword makes these data members immutable, meaning they cannot be changed after they are initialized.
 We provide a constructor that initializes these data members.

 In the `main` function, we create an instance of `ImmutableType` and print its data members.
 Since the data members are `const`, we cannot modify them after the object is created.
 This is how we can create our own immutable types in C++.